 - Cuy (guinea pig) with slabs of butter, ghee, or olive oil.

 Keto is not all about meat and veg.
 There are some delicious “sweet” treats that minimise carbs and sugar.
-Check out our recipe for Peruvian Chocolate Cake that is low-carb and absolutely delicious?
-And read this if you like Peruvian dark chocolate.
+Check out our guide to Peruvian chocolate, including lower carb dark chocolate products.